marescialloNino/marescialloNino.github.io/content/pages/books.md

 Date: 2024-10-01
 Category: Pages

-Here is a collection of books I liked or I'm currently reading.
+Here is a collection of books I liked.
 (Excluding technical books)

----

-### Books I liked

 ---

 ## 2024
 - *"Longitude: The True Story of a Lone Genius Who Solved the Greatest Scientific Problem of His Time"* by Dava Sobel
 - *"The Man from the Future: The Visionary Life of John Von Neumann"* by Ananyo Bhattacharya